Former Arsenal and England Footballer Amy Carr Reportedly Dies Aged 35

 In 2024, she completed the Dublin Marathon to raise funds for Brain Tumour Research, managing to collect an impressive £28,718 to support efforts aimed at improving treatment and finding a cure.

-According to The Sun, her diagnosis came after a frightening incident at home.
-Carr reportedly fainted after being startled by a spider, prompting doctors to arrange an MRI scan.
-The scan revealed a tumour described as being roughly the size of a golf ball.
+Carr reportedly fainted after being startled by a spider, prompting doctors to arrange an MRI scan, which uncovered a tumour described as being roughly the size of a golf ball.

-Within the following 18 months, she suffered two more episodes where she lost consciousness, including one at the gym.
+Within the following 18 months, she suffered two more episodes where she lost consciousness, including one incident at the gym.

 Amy Carr's surgery before death